Jogi04/arch_install/README.md

 # arch_install
-a script that automatically installs and configures Arch Linux
+a script to automatically install, configure and maintain Arch Linux